College Prayer

 The Financial Aid Timeline

 Many colleges use data from the CSS/Financial Aid Profile.
-In October begin applying on line for non-federal financial aid at: profileonline.collegeboard.com
+In October begin applying online for non-federal financial aid at: College Board - Sign-in

 In February start your search for scholarships.
-Check to see what is your state's financial aid deadline.
+Check to see what your state's financial aid deadline is.
 Some are as early as March 1st.

 Borrowing from Your 401(k) Think Twice: It Could Cost You